WasabiAiR/stow/README.md

 ### Using Stow

-Import stow plus any of the implementation packages that you wish to provide.
+Import Stow plus any of the implementation packages that you wish to provide.
 For example, to support Google Cloud Storage and Amazon S3 you would write:

 ```go
 import (